craftingcity/The-Known-World/Notes on the Multiverse/Notes on the Multiverse.md

-# Notes on the Multiverse Overview
+# Notes on the Multiverse Table of Contents
 %% Begin Waypoint %%
 - **[[Notes on the Multiverse]]**
 	- **Inner**